What is Hypothyroidism?

 Treating Overt Hypothyroidism.
-In general, doctors prescribe thyroid medication for patients who have TSH levels above 10 mU/L. The exact dosage depends on many factors, including:
+In general, health care providers prescribe thyroid medication for people who have TSH levels above 10 mU/L. The exact dosage depends on many factors, including:

 - Severity of symptoms

 Treating Subclinical Hypothyroidism.
-Considerable debate exists about whether to treat patients with subclinical hypothyroidism (slightly higher than normal TSH levels, normal T4 levels, and no obvious symptoms).
-In general, current evidence does not support treating most patients in this group.
+Considerable debate exists about whether to treat people with subclinical hypothyroidism (slightly higher than normal TSH levels, normal T4 levels, and no obvious symptoms).
+In general, current evidence does not support treating most people in this group.

-Doctors who recommend against treatment argue that thyroid levels can vary widely, and subclinical hypothyroidism may not persist.
+Providers who recommend against treatment argue that thyroid levels can vary widely, and subclinical hypothyroidism may not persist.
 In such cases, overtreatment leading to hyperthyroidism is a real risk.
-Most professional organizations recommend against treating subclinical hypothyroidism and suggest monitoring patients for changes in thyroid levels that would warrant treatment.
+Most professional organizations recommend against treating subclinical hypothyroidism and suggest monitoring for changes in thyroid levels that would warrant treatment.

-Your doctor may recommend treating subclinical hypothyroidism in the presence of other factors, including:
+Your provider may recommend treating subclinical hypothyroidism in the presence of other factors, including:

 - Heart disease risk factors, including high total or LDL (bad) cholesterol levels